 Ron Cohen, chairman of Bio, the world’s largest association of biotech companies, recently published a hard-hitting article about the ways that insurers are getting around the Affordable Care Act’s rules aiming to stop them from refusing coverage to people with preexisting conditions such as cancer.
 He wrote:

 For years, insurers dropped sick people from their plans or denied coverage due to preexisting conditions like cancer, keeping them from the care and medicines they needed.
-The Affordable Care Act (ACA) was supposed to make it unlawful for insurers to refuse coverage to such individuals or charge them more for health insurance.
-But it is still happening.
+The Affordable Care Act (ACA) was supposed to

 The piece is entitled “Obamacare made it illegal to deny care to the sick.
 Insurance companies still do it.”